ThinkDataEd/curriculum/docs/unit1/campaign1.md

 4) What were some of the characteristics of healthy snacks?
 What about unhealthy snacks?

 ###**7.
 Report:**
-Students will complete a practicum in which they answer a statistical investigative question based on the Food Habits data collected.
+Students will complete a practicum in which they answer a statistical question based on the Food Habits data collected.